 Generally, we recommend auditing your website’s UX before starting a large website redesign project – this way you can start your redesign with a list of exactly what needs to be fixed.

-How to redesign a website?
+How to redesign an existing website

 The best way to tackle a large website redesign is with a plan and a process.

 This 15 step website redesign roadmap was built to help you take any website and transform it into a conversion-optimized money-making online business.

 Without it, you’ll be making changes to your website based on what you THINK will work.

 Take it from me, that’s the worst way to go about it.